Yeldaai/chat-plugin/README.md

     'chatPath': '<chatPath>',
     'locale': '<locale>',
-    'isAdmin': true | false, // Used to see the NLP logs 'shouldBeOpened': true | false // open the chat window by default on loading the page if set to true })
+    'isAdmin': true | false, // Used to see the NLP logs 'shouldBeOpened': true | false, // open the chat window by default on loading the page if set to true 'framePosition' : 'outer'
+  })
 ```
 Note : you can replace setupChat function by init if you want to wait for window.onload event.